 The Spirit’s presence within the disciples was not just life-transformative for them, but for all those around them.
 Others were impacted by the Spirit’s presence within them.
 Like a spring flowing from a hidden source, the Spirit poured out of the disciples and nourished the lives of others.
 The power of God, in the form of the indwelling Spirit of God, flowed from the followers of Christ and impacted the world in which they lived.

-As Jesus had told the crowds who had gathered to hears His sermon on the mount: “Blessed are those who hunger and thirst for righteousness, for they will be filled” (Matthew 5:6 BSB).
+As Jesus had told the crowds who gathered to hear His sermon on the mount: “Blessed are those who hunger and thirst for righteousness, for they will be filled” (Matthew 5:6 BSB).
 The disciples had been filled to overflowing, and now the power of the Spirit within them was spilling out and refreshing all those around them.
 It’s interesting to note that Paul lists the fruit of the Spirit as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 These are not inwardly-focused qualities.
 They are not intended to bless the one from whom they flow.
 No, they are meant to flow out and touch the lives of others.
 Self-love is not a fruit of the Spirit.
 Joy that focuses on one’s own happiness is not the fruit of the Spirit.
 The presence of peace in the absence of others is not peace at all, it’s selfish isolation and, most certainly, not the fruit of the Spirit.
 The kind of patience that fades away as soon as others show up is fake fruit.

 Take a look at all the fruit mentioned by Paul.
 They are intended for the good of others.
 Which brings us back to our original question: What is the key to living the Christian life?
 Obviously, it’s the presence of the Holy Spirit.
 He is the power source.
-He is fountain from which the living water flows.
+He is tfountain from which the living water flows.
 And He exists in us in order that He might flow out from us.

-When we think about living the Christian life, we tend to place all our emphasis on us.
+When we think about living the Christian life, we tend to place all the emphasis on us.
 In other words, we focus on what we can get out of it.
 But God would have us consider what He desires to flow from us.
 The Christian life is not intended to be me-focused.
 It is not supposed to be some myopic, me-centered quest for personal gain, comfort, and satisfaction.
 The abundant life Jesus promised was not a guarantee of our best life now.
 No, it was the promise of thirst-quenching, life-giving, power flowing from within us and pouring out from us to all those around us.

 Over in the book of Isaiah, there is a powerful invitation extended from the lips of God.